MHSeals/mhseals_docker/README.md

-# ROS2 SLAM Autonomous Navigation with SLAM Toolbox and Nav2

 > [!NOTE]
 > This README was sourced directly from [a separate guide on GitHub](https://github.com/taherfattahi/ros2-slam-auto-navigation).
 Needed changes will be made as we continue to build upon the project as a base.
 If you plan to write more comprehensive documentation (or would like to see more detailed guides), please view the official [MHSeals Documentation](docs.mhsroboboat.com).

+## ROS2 SLAM Autonomous Navigation with SLAM Toolbox and Nav2

 Use SLAM Toolbox to generate a map of the environment, then utilize the Nav2 stack for autonomous navigation within that mapped space.
 Rviz provides visualization of the robot, its surroundings, and ongoing navigation tasks.

-## Demo Video
+### Demo Video
 [![IMAGE](images/image_thumbnail.png)](https://youtu.be/-g2nmHqZfgc?si=NTKtegcQCZkt2e99)

-## Overview
+### Overview

-This project provides:
+This package provides:
 - **Gazebo** simulation environment.
 - **ROS2** Control integration to handle the robot’s joints and controllers.
 - **SLAM Toolbox** for online (asynchronous) map building as the robot explores.
 - **Nav2** stack to plan paths and autonomously navigate in the mapped environment.
 - **Rviz2** visualization for monitoring robot state, the map, and navigation plans.

-## Transform frame
+### Transform frame
 ![tf2_frames](images/tf2_frames.png)

-## Dependencies and Setup
+### Dependencies and Setup

+If you intend to run the `auto_nav` package on your local dev environment, you need to install the following.
+Otherwise, skip this section if you are using the Docker container.

 -  Install ROS 2 Humble - [Read here](https://docs.ros.org/en/humble/Installation.html)
 -  Create Workspace - [Read here](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html)